prof-rossetti/intro-to-python/exercises/web-app/checkpoints/4-web-forms.md

 Here, we are using the Jinja template language to loop through our forecasts and display each.

-Restart the server and visit the following routes to test the newly-integrated weather forecasting functionality:
+Restart the server and visit http://localhost:5000/weather/form and submit the form to test the app's ability to handle POST requests.

+Also know that we can directly visit the forecast route, supplying URL params as desired:
   + http://localhost:5000/weather/forecast
   + http://localhost:5000/weather/forecast?country_code=US&zip_code=10012
   + http://localhost:5000/weather/forecast?country_code=US&zip_code=OOPS

-Most importantly, visit http://localhost:5000/weather/form and submit the form to test the app's ability to handle POST requests.

 Nice!
-We now have both a web interface into our app's weather functionality.
+We now have a web interface into our app's weather functionality.

 Before moving on, make a commit with a message like "Handle Form Data".